mdsimon2/RPi-CamillaDSP/README.md

 RPis have GPIO pins which can be used to interface with a variety of displays.
 A python script has been developed for the [buydisplay.com 3.2” diagonal SSD1322 OLED display](https://www.buydisplay.com/white-3-2-inch-arduino-raspberry-pi-oled-display-module-256x64-spi) which is ~$30 + shipping.
 Be sure to order the display in the 6800 8 bit configuration.
 It is recommended to have them solder a pin header as it is only an additional cost of $0.59.

 The base setup turns the display off after 10 seconds of no volume changes to avoid OLED burn in.
 It will turn back on if the volume, status or configuration are changed.

+Previous versions of this tutorial offered python routines based on lgpio and rpi-gpio.
+However, going forward only the lgpio routine will be provided.
+Updates to the lgpio routine implementing group pin writing have significantly improved performance and using Raspberry Pi OS instead of Ubuntu Server improves performance even further.
+In addition, the RPi5 does not support rpi-gpio.

 Install lgpio and oled.py.